-In some cases, it may even be worth keeping a property empty longer than planned, just to get the shoes filled with the idealistic tenants (if there is such a thing).
-A lot of landlords make the mistake of failing to screen their tenants with a “quality check” because they just want their property filled as quickly as possible, consequently they accept the first applicant that shows interest!
-There’s nothing wrong with that, but I’d rather play with the odds on my side, because a quality tenant is more likely going to save me more money in the long run.
+In some cases, it may even be worth keeping a property vacant longer than planned, just to get the shoes filled with the idealistic tenants (if there is such a thing).
+Often, landlords make the fatal mistake of failing to screen their tenants rigorously, voiding due diligence, because they want their property filled as quickly as possible, which often means accepting the first applicant that shows interest, which obviously isn’t always the best choice!

 |This is by far the most desirable tenancy status.
 Established couples (together for at least 5yrs) are more durable than newly established couples.
 Both are employed meaning two avenues of income.
 I’m always aiming to grab me a bag full of tenants in this situation.|